What You Will Learn

 Sentiment and Framing

 Pay attention to how the AI describes you versus your competitors.
-Does it say your competitor is "widely regarded as the best" while you are merely "also an option"?
+Does it say your competitor is "widely regarded as the best" while you're merely "also an option"?
 The language and framing influence how the user perceives the recommendation.
-A lukewarm mention is better than nothing, but it is not going to drive much business.
+A lukewarm mention is better than nothing, but it's not going to drive much business.

 4. How to Check Perplexity, Claude, and Gemini Too

-ChatGPT is the biggest player, but it is not the only one.
+ChatGPT is the biggest player, but it's not the only one.
 Your potential customers are also using Perplexity, Claude (by Anthropic), and Google Gemini.
 Each AI pulls from different data sources and uses different models, so your visibility can vary dramatically across platforms.
-Here is how to check each one:
+Here's how to check each one:

 Perplexity (perplexity.ai)

 Perplexity is essentially an AI-powered search engine.
-It always cites its sources, which makes it especially valuable for your analysis.
+It always cites its sources, which makes it especially useful for your analysis.
 Run the same prompts you used for ChatGPT.
 Because Perplexity does real-time web searches for every query, your results here are heavily influenced by your current web presence — not just historical training data.
-If you have strong, recent content and reviews, Perplexity is often the first place you will see improvement.
+If you have strong, recent content and reviews, Perplexity is often the first place you'll see improvement.

 Claude (claude.ai)

 Claude tends to be more cautious with specific business recommendations and may qualify its suggestions more than ChatGPT does.
-It is still worth checking because Claude usage is growing rapidly, especially among professional and business users — exactly the kind of people who might be researching services.
+But it's still worth checking — Claude usage is growing fast, especially among professional and business users.
+Exactly the kind of people who might be researching services.
 If Claude hedges rather than giving direct recommendations, note what it does say and which businesses it uses as examples.

 Google Gemini (gemini.google.com)

-Gemini has a unique advantage: it is deeply integrated with Google's search index and Google Maps data.
+Gemini has a unique advantage: it's deeply integrated with Google's search index and Google Maps data.
 This means your Google Business Profile plays a major role in Gemini recommendations.
-If you are already well-optimized for Google, you may find that Gemini recommends you more readily than other AI tools.
+If you're already well-optimized for Google, you may find that Gemini recommends you more readily than other AI tools.
 Run the same prompts here and compare.

 Create a simple spreadsheet with columns for each AI platform and rows for each test prompt.
 This makes it easy to compare your visibility across platforms and identify where you are strongest and weakest.
 You will also want this data when you retest after making improvements.